Perspective | Teens need summer jobs, especially this year

 This is where summer comes in.
 The American summer is idealized for a reason.
 At its best, it provides novelty and adventure and is built on the idea that not everything you need to know can be learned in the classroom.
 It’s also uniquely designed to provide many of the experiences that teenagers need now: time in person with peers, rather than in front of a screen; time outdoors and in nature; and new experiences like a summer program or a job.

-Jobs are good for teens.
+Jobs, in particular, are good for teens.
 Answering to a grown-up who is not their parent or dealing with a co-worker whom they may not like — those are experiences that can build a new skill set.
 “In a job, teens are forced to discover or build out parts of themselves that are not required for school, home or sports,” Damour says.
 “Teens will meet the moment, but if it’s the same moment over and over, there’s no need to grow.”

 Plus, to state the obvious, if it’s a paid job, they make money.